-Women college students--Illinois--Evanston--Social life and customs
+Women college students--Social life and customs

 Found in 6 Collections and/or Records:

 The Patricia Murphey Scrapbook provides a vivid snapshot of student life during WWII.
 The scrapbook, documenting Murphey's busy years at Northwestern, holds newspaper clippings, programs and announcements, and photographs.

-The Josie B. Crandon Nash Papers consist of correspondence received by Nash, a Northwestern alumna (College of Liberal Arts, 1887), between 1888 and 1901, and illuminate the social life of a young married woman at the turn of the century.
+The Josie B. Crandon Nash Papers consist of correspondence received by Nash (Northwestern University College of Liberal Arts, 1887), between 1888 and 1901, and illuminate the social life of a young college-educated, married woman at the turn of the century.

 The Myrtle Whitney Papers consist of the correspondence and personal papers of Northwestern University student Myrtle Viola Whitney.
 The collection depicts the life of a female Northwestern student in the 1890s.